 Dalton is a very small village located in the state of Ohio.
 With a population of 1,850 people and two constituent neighborhoods, Dalton is the 452nd largest community in Ohio.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dalton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dalton is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dalton who work in office and administrative support (15.63%), teaching (11.44%), and healthcare (7.81%).
+There are especially a lot of people living in Dalton who work in office and administrative support (13.30%), teaching (11.58%), and food service (8.62%).

 Dalton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Dalton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.07% of adults in Dalton having a bachelor's degree or advanced degree.
+The education level of Dalton citizens is a little higher than the average for US cities and towns: 24.13% of adults in Dalton have at least a bachelor's degree.

-The per capita income in Dalton in 2010 was $24,739, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,956 for a family of four.
+The per capita income in Dalton in 2010 was $25,344, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $101,376 for a family of four.
 However, Dalton contains both very wealthy and poor people as well.

 The people who call Dalton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dalton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dalton include Swiss, English, Irish, and Italian.